rudyspano/MAUI-Adaptive-Properties/README.md

 For the moment, properties does'nt handle DataBinding with value tracking and it's not really a goal considering efficient existing mechanisms.

-If this project interests you, please share or better contribute :)
+If this project interests you, please share or contribute :)